NCOC directs to ensure compliance on health guidelines in cattle markets | Associated Press Of Pakistan

 Speaking on the occasion, Asad Umar stressed upon the strict administrative action for complying with SOPs to mitigate the impending risk of coronavirus outbreak in cattle markets.

 “There should be no mask no entry in the cattle markets and officials should strictly enforce it and monitor the entry and exit points of the cattle markets.
-There should also be stalls at the entries of the markets to provide masks to the visitors.”
+Also, there should be stalls at the entries of the markets to provide masks to the visitors.”

 Balochistan Chief Secretary informed the forum that there were almost 20 cattle mandis established in Quetta whereas 3-5 markets were set up in various cities of the province.